mirumee/ariadne-website/docs/mutations.md

 ---

-So far all examples in this documentation have dealt with `Query` type and reading the data.
-What about creating, updating or deleting?
+All the previous examples in this documentation have dealt with the `Query` root type and reading data.
+What about creating, updating or deleting data?

 Enter the `Mutation` type, `Query`'s sibling that GraphQL servers use to implement functions that change application state.

-> Because there is no restriction on what can be done inside resolvers, technically there's nothing stopping somebody from making `Query` fields act as , taking inputs and executing state-changing logic.
+> Because there is no restriction on what can be done inside resolvers, technically there's nothing stopping somebody from making `Query` fields act as `Mutation`s, taking inputs and executing state-changing logic.
 >
 > In practice, such queries break the contract with client libraries such as Apollo-Client that do client-side caching and state management, resulting in non-responsive controls or inaccurate information being displayed in the UI as the library displays cached data before redrawing it to display an actual response from the GraphQL.